DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 1/README.md

 As of iOS 9, Apple is boosting security and requiring developers to use the secure HTTPS protocol and require the server to use the proper TLS Certificate version.
 The Post API does support HTTPS but does not use the correct TLS Certificate version.
 So for this app, you will need to turn off the App Transport Security feature.

 * Open your `Info.plist` file and add a key-value pair to your Info.plist.
 This key-value pair should be:
-`App Transport Security Settings : [Allow Arbitrary Loads : YES].`
+`App Transport Security Settings : [Allow Arbitrary Loads: YES].`

-At this point you should be able to pull the `Post` data from the API and decode it into a list of `Post` objects.
+At this point, you should be able to pull the `Post` data from the API and decode it into a list of `Post` objects.
 Test this functionality with a Playground or by calling this function in your App Delegate and trying to print the results from the API to the console.

-_Because you will always want to fetch posts whenever the tableview appears, you will want to call `fetchPosts()` in `viewDidLoad()` of your `PostListViewController`.
+_Because you will always want to fetch posts whenever the table view appears, you will want to call `fetchPosts()` in `viewDidLoad()` of your `PostListViewController`.
 This will start the call to fetch posts and assign them to the `posts` property.
 (You will create this TableViewController in the next step)_

 ## Step Four - View Controller